novaprova/novaprova/doc/manual/intro.rst

 This experience showed that writing more than a handful of tests using CUnit is very hard, and gets harder the more tests are written and the more insightful the tests.
-Novaprova is designed to make the process of writing and running C and C++ unit tests as easy as possible.
+NovaProva is designed to make the process of writing and running C and C++ unit tests as easy as possible.

 Design Philosophy
 -----------------

-Novaprova's design philosophy is based on the following principles.
+NovaProva's design philosophy is based on the following principles.

 - Fully support C as well as C++.
-This means that Novaprova does not rely on C++ compile time features for test discovery or reflection.
+This means that NovaProva does not rely on C++ compile time features for test discovery or reflection.
   Test code must be buildable with only a C compiler, without C++.